rhsml/RHS-Modloader/README.md

 *Month and day must be two digit, so for example use "03" instead of "3"*

 3. To the end of every period name, paste the code you have copied.
 If that period is not present on a day, the code for it will not run.
 While putting it on 3 or 4 periods would also work for most days, there are some days with weird schedules.
+If done correctly, you won't see the code again.

 # How this works